Genetic counseling: Africa

+As of 2024, South Africa is the only country where genetic counsellors practice.
+Two trained genetic counsellors work as clinical geneticists in Uganda.

 South Africa

 Genetic Counselling is a developing field in South Africa.
 As of 2023, there are about 30 registered genetic counsellors practicing in the country, up from around 20 in 2018.
-South African genetic counsellors work at academic institutions, in the private health sector and more recently, private genetic laboratories.
+South African genetic counsellors work at public hospitals, academic institutions, in the private health sector (since 2007), private practice (since 2011), and since 2013, in private genetic laboratories.
 As of 2023, approximately two thirds of all genetic counsellors working in South Africa are employed in the private healthcare sector.
-Some qualified genetic counsellors are employed outside of the country or in other professions, owing to funding limitations that have severely impacted employment opportunities.
+This includes the majority of graduates since 2022, owing to a lack of opportunies and funding in the public system.
+One third of all locally-trained GCs had also left the country by 2023.

+Genetic counselling in South Africa is unique due to the genetic profile of the black South African population: oculocutaneous albinism occurs in 1 in every 3900 births, while the founder effect and unusual genetic variants cause the unusual prevalence of Fanconi anaemia, Gaucher's disease, Bardet-Biedl syndrome, and nonsyndromic deafness.

 The first genetic counselling programme in South Africa started in 1989 at the University of the Witwatersrand in Johannesburg.
 A second programme started in 2004 at the University of Cape Town.
-These are the only two programmes offering Masters level genetic counselling training in South Africa.
+These are the only two programmes offering master's level genetic counselling training in South Africa.
 Currently these courses are running at full capacity.
 This is a two-year degree and includes a research component.
-The majority of students enter the Masters programme with a science background but those with a psychology background are also considered.
+The majority of students enter the master's programme with a science background but those with a psychology background are also considered.

 The Health Professions Council of South Africa (HPCSA) requires two years of internship.
 Often the first year forms part of the master's degree in Genetic Counselling and a further 12-month internship thereafter.
 Genetic Counsellors are required by law to register with the HPCSA in order to practice as genetic counsellors.
 At the end of the training period, registrants submit a portfolio to the HPCSA for assessment.
 If successful, the intern will be registered with the HPCSA and will be able to practice as a genetic counsellor in South Africa.

 There is a professional organisation for Genetic Counsellors in South Africa, Genetic Counselling South Africa (GC-SA), which provides information and guidance to the HPCSA and others regarding professional issues.
 The GCSA is a focus group of the South African Society of Human Genetics (SASHG).

 Ghana

-The University of Ghana's two-year genetic counselling Master's degree began accepting enrolments in 2022.
+The University of Ghana's two-year genetic counselling master's degree began accepting enrolments in 2022.
 The program, which was made to address an Africa-wide shortage of genetic counsellors, and to facilitate related research, was developed in close collaboration with the two courses in South Africa.
 Upon graduation, the graduates in Ghana will register with the Psychological Council of Ghana or another regulatory body to enable them to practice in the country.